Optimal corrector estimates on percolation clusters: Preliminaries

 We now present the two main tools to prove Theorem~\ref{mainthm}.
-The first one is a concentration inequality, thanks to which we can obtain some quantitative control on the spatial average of the gradient at scale $R$, cf Proposition~\ref{boundspatialaveragecorrector}.
-We then deduce Theorem~\ref{mainthm} from Proposition~\ref{boundspatialaveragecorrector} thanks to the Poincar\'e inequality.
+The first one is a concentration inequality, thanks to which we obtain quantitative control on the spatial averages of the gradient at scale $R$ (see Proposition~\ref{boundspatialaveragecorrector}).
+We then deduce Theorem~\ref{mainthm} from Proposition~\ref{boundspatialaveragecorrector} thanks to the multiscale Poincar\'e inequality (Proposition~\ref{multiscalepoincare}).